Chloride: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 The maximum recommended daily intake for chloride is 3.1 g, which is roughly equivalent to a teaspoon of table salt.
 However, it’s important to keep in mind that table salt is often added to many processed foods as well, making it easy for us to exceed the recommended amounts.

-Regularly exceeding this recommendation puts us at risk of having high blood pressure, which in turn can lead to cardiovascular and/or kidney disease.
+Regularly exceeding this recommendation puts us at risk of having high blood pressure, which in turn can lead to other health consequences, such as cardiovascular and/or kidney disease.

 When should I pay extra attention to my chloride intake?